-Having good grades in GCSEs will increase your career options, particularly if you can pass enough to reach Level 2 - 5 GCSEs at grade 9-4 (previously A*-C).
+Having good grades in GCSEs will increase your career options, particularly if you can pass enough to reach Level 2 or 5 GCSEs at grade 9-4 (previously A*-C).

 GCSE grades in England:

-Students taking 'new' GCSEs get one of nine grades - 9 to 1 (rather than one of the old eight grades A* to G) or they will be unclassified (U), which means they will not get a GCSE qualification.
+Students taking GCSEs get one of nine grades - 9 to 1 (previously A* to G) or they will be unclassified (U), which means they will not get a GCSE qualification.

 The grades are designed to allow better separation of results between students of different abilities and so that GCSEs can include more challenging content.